saantii-17/python-bank-system/README.md

-## ¿De qué trata mi proyecto?
+## What is my project about?
 ---
-Se trata de un programa en `python` que simula el sistema informático de un banco utilizando los principios básicos de la POO con el fin de practicar.
+It is a `python` program that simulates a bank's computer system using the basic principles of OOP to practice.

-### Características
+### Features
-- Creación/eliminación de cuentas
+- Account creation/deletion
-	- Creación de cuentas bancarias/eliminación
+	- Creation of bank accounts/deletion
-		- Consulta información
+		- Information query
-		- Transferencias
+		- Transfers
-		- Depositar
+		- Deposit
-		- Retirar
+		- Withdraw

-### Futuras mejoras
+### Future improvements
-- Interfaz gráfica utilizando `Tkinter`
+- Graphical interface using `Tkinter`
-- Gestión de datos con mayor seguridad (hashing)
+- Enhanced data management security (hashing)
-- Estadísticas e historial
+- Statistics and history

-### Librerías utilizadas
+### Libraries used
-- `Random`: para generar IDs aleatorios a cada cuenta
+- `Random`: to generate random IDs for each account

-- `Tkinter`: interfaz gráfica
+- `Tkinter`: graphical interface
-- `Matplotlib`: gráficos
+- `Matplotlib`: graphs

 ---
 By [Santi](https://github.com/saantii-17/)